Underdog-01/Personalized_BBC/SMF2/readme_PersonalizedBBC.txt

 Copyright 2014 Underdog@web-develop.ca
 Distributed under the [url=http://creativecommons.org/licenses/by-nd/4.0/]CC BY-ND 4.0 License[/url]

-If you commend this software package and/or any other contributions that underdog@webdevelop.comli.com develops for the SMF community, please feel free to make a donation to paypal using the image/link provided below.
+If you commend this software package and/or any other contributions that underdog@web-develop.ca develops for the SMF community, please feel free to make a donation to paypal using the image/link provided below.
 Thank you for opting to use this software package.

 [url=http://web-develop.ca/index.php?page=underdog_donation][img]https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif[/img][/url]